Best Samsung Phones for Seniors, Tested and Reviewed in 2025

 - Mediocre battery life

-We sat down with the Samsung Galaxy Z Fold5 to see how well it worked for seniors.
-After a few days of testing it out, we were surprised at just how easy it was to use.
-It ran on the Android 13 operating system, which felt very fast and intuitive.
-Android 13 comes with tons of accessibility features, which are easy to set up from the settings menu.
+We sat down with the Samsung Galaxy Z Fold7 to see how well it worked for seniors.
+After a few days of testing it, we were surprised by its simplicity.
+It runs on the Android 16 operating system, which feels fast and intuitive.
+Android 16 includes accessibility features, which are easy to set up from the settings menu.

 Battery Life